 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Joyo Bank, Ltd.'s score of 49 is lower than 100% of the industry.
+The Joyo Bank, Ltd.'s score of 49 is higher than 69% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 The Joyo Bank, Ltd., headquartered in Japan (JP), currently does not have specific carbon emissions data available for the most recent year.
 As a current subsidiary of Mebuki Financial Group, Inc., any emissions data or climate commitments would be inherited from this parent organization.
 At this time, The Joyo Bank has not established specific reduction targets or climate pledges, nor does it report any initiatives under the Science Based Targets initiative (SBTi).
 The absence of documented reduction initiatives suggests that the bank may still be in the early stages of developing a comprehensive climate strategy.
 Given the lack of specific emissions data and reduction commitments, it is essential for The Joyo Bank to consider aligning with industry standards and best practices in climate action, potentially following the lead of its parent company, Mebuki Financial Group, Inc., which may have established targets and initiatives that could be cascaded down.